42milez/FabricProxyCommand/README.md

 # FabricProxyCommand
 ![GitHub](https://img.shields.io/github/license/42milez/FabricProxyCommand)

-[Fabric](https://github.com/fabric/fabric) is able to execute shell commands remotely via SSH.
+[Fabric](https://github.com/fabric/fabric) is able to execute shell commands remotely over SSH.
 This repository offers an environment to be able to try performing such tasks locally using Docker.

+In this example, Fabric uses the bastion host as a gateway to connect to the target host.

 ## Quick Start
 ### 1. Install Python packages